 When should I visit urgent care?

 Injuries from falls run the gamut, from minor bumps and bruises to serious trauma.

 If you fall and hit your head, seek emergency medical treatment right away, especially if you lose consciousness or begin to bleed.
 Head to your nearest ER if you experience dizziness, nausea, vomiting, or confusion.

 You should also get medical care if you suspect a broken bone or are in serious pain that doesn’t improve after 24–48 hours of icing, taking Tylenol or Motrin, and resting the injured area.

 Other fall injuries typically require minimal treatment.
 The friendly providers at Indigo Urgent Care are available every day from 8 am to 8 pm to promptly diagnose and treat your minor injuries, including:

-All Indigo Health locations offer onsite digital X-ray services.
+All Indigo locations offer onsite digital x-ray services.
 We’ll even send you home with a pair of crutches, if needed.
 And if something more serious is going on, we’ll refer you to a higher level of care.